Ringworm

 Clipping to get rid of the fungal spores is important in serious cases of ringworm.

-Topical Treatment with Zymox shampoo, Miconazole shampoo, ketoconazole shampoo or lyme sulfur dip
+Topical Treatment with Zymox shampoo, Miconazole shampoo, ketoconazole shampoo or lyme sulfur dip are often curative.

-Antifungal medications such as ketoconazole,
+Antifungal oral medications such as ketoconazole, fluconazole

 Time: it can take weeks to get good results